Benni McCarthy: Ex-Orlando Pirates Star Narrates How Bafana Bafana Legend Splashed R100k on Drinks

 Don't miss out!
 Join Briefly News Sports channel on WhatsApp now!

 Mhlongo, who represented Pirates between 2011 and 2017, spent two seasons playing alongside McCarthy (2011–2013).
-He revealed that McCarthy once used his entire national team bonus of R100,000 to throw him a birthday party that truly stunned him.
+He confirmed that the 2004 UEFA Champions League winner once used his entire national team bonus of R100,000 to throw him a birthday party that left him surprised.

-The ex-goalkeeper, often the second-choice keeper at both Pirates and Bafana Bafana, recalled how McCarthy made him feel extraordinary by booking an entire nightclub exclusively for his celebration.
+The former South African goalkeeper, often the second-choice keeper at both the Sea Robbers and Bafana Bafana, recalled how McCarthy made him feel extraordinary by booking an entire nightclub exclusively for his birthday celebration.

 McCarthy shuts down nightclub for birthday

-“I’ll share a story about national team bonuses,” Mhlongo told Soccer Laduma.
+“I’ll share a story about national team bonuses,” Mhlongo opened up during the interview.
 “This guy [McCarthy] receives R100k from the tournament.
-I’ve never seen anything like it—he sent me a photo of, I think, R100k in cash and said, ‘This is for all of us to enjoy.’
+I’ve never seen anything like it.
+He sent me a photo of, I think, R100k in cash and said, ‘This is for all of us to enjoy.’
 I had no idea what he meant at the time.
 Then he asked me what I wanted to do for my birthday, and I said, ‘Nothing special, we can just go out.’

 Read also